A Limited License May be a Solution – With the Right Attorney on Your Side

 Should I Contact a DWI Attorney to Help Me Get a Limited License?

 Work permit/limited license laws are very complex and violations can result in severe consequences.
 Having an experienced attorney is vital if you or someone you know has been charged with a violation.
-Gerald Miller PA has 35 years experience and has handled thousands of DWI cases.
+Gerald Miller PA has 35 years of experience and has handled thousands of DWI cases.
 Contact Gerald Miller PA today at 612-440-4611 for a free consultation.
 You also can contact us here.

 For more information see the Work Permit / Limited License Statute 171.30.